pepicrft/typed-file-system-path/README.md

 import { relativePath, absolutePath } from "typed-file-system-path"

 // Initialize an absolute path
-// Throws if the path is not absolute const dirAbsolutePath = absolutePath("/path/to/dir")
+// @throws InvalidAbsolutePathError if the path is not absolute. const dirAbsolutePath = absolutePath("/path/to/dir")

 // Initialize a relative path
-// Throws if the path is not relative const fileRelativePath = relativePath("./tsconfig.json")
+// @throws InvalidRelativePathError if the path is not relative. const fileRelativePath = relativePath("./tsconfig.json")

-/** Functions common across absolute and relative paths **/ dirAbsolutePath.parentDirectory // The parent directory path dirAbsolutePath.extension // The path extension or undefined otherwise dirAbsolutePath.basename // The path's last component dirAbsolutePath.basenameWithoutExtension // The path's last component without the extension
+/** Functions common across absolute and relative paths **/ path.parentDirectory // The parent directory path path.extension // The path extension or undefined otherwise path.basename // The path's last component path.basenameWithoutExtension // The path's last component without the extension

-/** Absolute path convenient functions **/
+path.appending("src", "index.ts") // Returns a new path appending a relative path path.appending("src/index.ts")

-/** Relative path convenient functions **/
+path.appending(relativePath("src/index.ts"))
 ```